00rr0r/cardinal-staking-ui/README.md

   links?: { text: string; value: string }[]
   // On devnet when you click the airdrop button on this page it will clone NFTs with this metadata and airdrop to the user airdrops?: AirdropMetadata[]
+  // Analytics to show at the top of stake pool. supports trait based analytics and overall tokens data analytics?: Analytic[]
 }
 ```